 The three wolves paled.

-"Yeah," Kagome didn't notice their reaction; her voice went dry.
+"Yeah," Kagome didn't notice their reaction, letting her voice go dry.
 "You're not mentioning how you used to have piles of the thing.
 It was the well that gave the shikon-no-tama power."

 He ignored her.
 "As strangers, you're lucky I don't hex you all right now," he eyed them meaningfully.